 So much so, that after building my own models I realized a lot of people totally misinterpret the conclusions and get it all wrong!

 To explain, let me ask a relatively simple question:

-(Data courtesy of Yahoo Finance)
+(Last 5 years, data courtesy of Yahoo Finance)

 In addition to showing the Safe WR for your portfolio over a variety of retirement timeframes, you’ll also notice that the new chart has a second data point called the Perpetual WR.
 That’s my reaction to a second base assumption in most retirement studies and calculators – that having $1 to your name at the end of the studied period constitutes a retirement “success”.
 If you’re like me and hope for a long happy retirement for more than 30 years or you plan to leave an inheritance to your family, that possibility does not sound reassuring in the slightest.
 To address that issue, the PWR is the maximum withdrawal rate that would have ended with the same inflation-adjusted principal as when you started.
 Why spend down your life savings when, managed properly, it can not only fund your own retirement to a very old age but also be passed to your children and grandchildren?